 The Graduate Certificate Program requires four (4) courses, for a total of 12 credits.
 All courses in this program include a 20-hour practicum, and students must present clearances before completing this requirement.

-All courses are offered online and most courses are offered in a blended format at the King of Prussia Campus.
+All courses are offered online and most courses are offered in a blended format.
 Each course requires a 20-hour practicum.

 ED660 Characteristics of Students with Autism Spectrum Disorders